Getting a payday loan in Indiana can be easy, but you need to know all of the relevant rules and regulations to understand what you can get

 How can I apply for an Indiana payday loan?

-- You should be at least 18 years of age
+- You should be at least 18 years old

-- You should be an American citizen or a permanent resident of the US
+- You should be a US citizen or a permanent resident

 - You should have a regular source of income